wp-plugins/fpw-post-instructions/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Added FPW Plugins to admin bar for WordPress 3.1+
+* Fixed problem of settings page overlapping its footer

 = 1.1.8 =
 * Fixed incorrect link to Settings on Plugins page for websites which WordPress core files reside in a subfolder